Rudd-O/saltstack-automation/formulas/email/mda/README.md

 ### `enable`

-Defaults to `None`, meaning the mail delivery agent will only be enabled if there are recipients registered.
+Defaults to `None`, meaning the mail delivery agent (which provides mailbox services will only be enabled if there are recipients registered.

 Set to `True` to forcibly enable the MDA even without recipients registered, or `False` to prevent enabling the MDA even with registered recipients.

+### `hostname`

+Defaults to whatever the MTA hostname is.
+This will be used to generate the certificates that Dovecot will present to clients, if mailbox services are enabled.

+### `tls_key_file`, `tls_cert_file`

+Sets paths to the TLS certificate files for the server, if you are using your own custom SSL certificates for the mailbox services hostname of the machine, rather than rely on the built-in letsencrypt support.
+This automatically disables letsencrypt use.

 ### `recipients`